What is Local SEO?

 What are the benefits of local SEO?

-Better visibility in the local search results will lead to more people discovering your brand.
-From here, the searcher might visit your GBP, click through to your website, or decide to visit your business in person.
+Better visibility in the local search results means more people are likely to discover your business.
+From here, the searcher might go to your website, call you or decide to visit your business in person.

-Taking action to increase search visibility will naturally lead to more people visiting your business website—and more web traffic can result in more conversions.
+Taking action to increase search visibility will naturally lead to more people visiting your business website—and more web traffic can result in more conversions (such as sales, subscriptions, or service inquiries).

 As you can see in the image below, a searcher can get directions to the business and make a phone call without leaving Google Search.
 They can also see the opening hours and other details about the business: